Blog > Articles

 • Plenity - capsules filled with hydrogel particles and swallowed prior to meals in order to absorb water and occupy space in the stomach, leading to reduced food intake.
 Plenity is indicated for patients with a BMI of 25-40 kg/m2.
 Plenity can be purchased through the manufacturer’s website for $98 per month for qualifying patients.

-FORM’s insurance-covered medical weight loss program will provide patients with a personalized weight loss path that can assist them with losing weight and improving their overall health.
+Form Health’s insurance-covered medical weight loss program will provide patients with a personalized weight loss path that can assist them with losing weight and improving their overall health.

-If you’d like to get back on track, take our quiz to see if the FORM program is right for you!
+If you’d like to get back on track, take our quiz to see if the Form program is right for you!

 Plenity is a registered trademark of Gelesis, Inc.